 When Stadia was initially unveiled, the speculation centred around whether a subscription would provide a ‘Netflix of games’ where gamers would have access to a vast library of games that could be played on-demand.
 That would have been an absolute game-changer.
 Potentially it could have driven a fundamental change to how gamers digest content.
 Subscriptions like Xbox Game Pass are already proving that there is an appetite for such services if they are gotten right.

-So it’s been a rocky launch without doubt.
-But lets not write off Stadia just yet.
+So it’s been a rocky launch without a doubt.
+But let’s not write off Stadia just yet.